CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Service-Specific Validation Rules

-Services using VeraId MAY define additional validation rules beyond the core protocol requirements.
+Services using DomainAuth MAY define additional validation rules beyond the core protocol requirements.
 These rules allow services to implement domain-specific security policies.

 1. **TTL Constraints:**
   - Services MUST specify a maximum TTL for signatures.